-Simply being a parent is daunting as you’re playing the seemingly difficult role of two parents, but as a single parent there is the added stress how to manage your time and energy also.
+Simply being a parent is daunting as you’re playing the seemingly difficult role of two parents, but as a single parent, there is the added stress of how to manage your time and energy.
 Difficult yes, impossible no!
-Granted, it takes time to instill your principles and values in the child, and, still have an opportunity to relax and laugh together, all which are important.
+Granted, it takes time to instil your principles and values in the child, and, still have an opportunity to relax and laugh together, all of which are important.

-In order to do this sometimes it will require you to sacrifice your relaxation time to do all this and also manage to get household chores done.
-Holding a full time job, as is sometimes necessary for a single parent in order to care for the financial responsibilities of the family, it almost always requires that the single parent call for outside assistance.
+In order to do this, sometimes, it will require you to sacrifice your relaxation time to do all this and also manage to get household chores done.
+Holding a full-time job, as is sometimes necessary for a single parent in order to care for the financial responsibilities of the family, it almost always requires that the single parent call for outside assistance.
 This often comes in the form of help in caring for the infant from a sibling, a nanny or grandparents.
 This often comes with its challenges as rarely will outsiders share your discipline ideas – thinking you’re either too harsh and rigid.
-Such in the case of grandparents who thrive in spoiling their grandchildren;or you’re being too permissive in their opinion- as is sometimes the case in the eyes of your nanny.
+Such as in the case of grandparents who thrive in spoiling their grandchildren, or you’re being too permissive in their opinion- as is sometimes the case in the eyes of your nanny.

 For this ‘co-care giving program” to be successful, it is imperative that you discuss how you want things done before you accept their help.
 It is also important for them to understand beforehand, your need to provide direction with regard to right and wrong to your child.
 You have the primary responsibility of training your child.